 Current status in Halton

-- Children who are six years old are eligible until June 30 of that calendar year.
+- turns six years old between January 1 and June 30 in that calendar year; and

 Families receiving fee subsidy

-If your provider does not participate in the CWELCC System, you will continue to receive your current fee subsidy without any change to your parental contribution.
+If your child care provider does not participate in the CWELCC System, you will continue to receive your current fee subsidy without any change to your parental contribution.

 Approved child care providers